Ukraine in the Junior Eurovision Song Contest 2009

-Ukraine was the host of the Junior Eurovision Song Contest 2009, held at the Palace of Sports in Kyiv.
-NTU has held a national final to select the fourth Ukrainian entry for the Junior Eurovision Song Contest.
+Ukraine was represented at the Junior Eurovision Song Contest 2009 with the song "Tri topoli, tri surmy", written by Andranik Alexanyan, Anastasiya Kravchenko, Maria Kravchenko, and Sophia Zlotnyk, and performed by Alexanyan himself.
+The Ukrainian participating broadcaster, the National Television Company of Ukraine (NTU), held a national final to select its entry for the contest.
+In addition, NTU was also the host broadcaster and staged the event at the Palace of Sports in Kyiv.

 Before Junior Eurovision

 National final

-NTU held a national final to select the Ukrainian entry to the JESC 2009.
+The National Television Company of Ukraine (NTU) held a national final to select its entry to the Junior Eurovision Song Contest 2009.
 From the 70 accepted entries received by NTU for the contest, a professional jury selected 32 to compete in a pre-recorded semi-final on 14 May 2009.
 The members of the jury were Roman Nedzelskiy (vice-president of NTU), Mihaylo Chemberzhi (director of the Kyiv Youth Academy of Arts), Natalia Efimenko (vocal tutor of the Kyiv Music Academy) Victor Knysh (director of representative office of Artek in Kyiv and staging director of the national final), Olexander Zlotnik (composer), Marina Modina (singer) and Nadya Atonasova (head of dance studio "A6").

 Semi-final

 At the semi-final on 14 May 2009, 15 entries were selected by the jury to progress to the live final on 14 June 2009.